newchuyalong/libgdx-learning/Bullet-physics.md

 The btCollisionObject is modified to reuse Java objects instead of creating a new Java object every time.
 This is done using the static `btCollisionObject.instances` map.
 To remove an object from the map and delete the native object use the `dispose` method.

-Besides reusing instances, the Bullet wrappers allows you to provide an unique number to identify the instance.
+Besides reusing instances, the Bullet wrappers allows you to provide a unique number to identify the instance.
 For example the index/ID of the entity in your entity system.
 Some frequently called methods allow you to use that value instead of the instance itself.
 This completely eliminates the overhead of mapping C++ and Java instances.
 You can set this value using the `setUserValue(int);` method and retrieve the value using the `getUserValue();` method.

 ```java
 public class MyGameObject {